 Cotacachi's first professional coffee shop is Cafe Rio Intag, close to Banco Pichincha on San Francisco Square.
 Eddie the owner makes about 15 different varieties of coffee drinks.
 Cotacachi now sports about ten coffee shops all over town.

 Gelato has also come to town and there is also helado de paila, a homemade ice cream made from natural ingredients.

 Don’t forget that Panama hats are actually made in Ecuador.
 Cuenca, especially, has several factories and stores that sell high quality Panama hats and purses.

 The best hats are made in the town of Montecristi on the Ecuador coast.

 Since you cannot bring vehicles to Ecuador now, you may want to purchase a new or used vehicle here.
 Some new vehicles assembled in Ecuador (Chevrolet) are somewhat comparable to U.S. prices.
 Used vehicles tend to be 20-25% more expensive than in the U.S.

 While good computers, printers and electronic equipment can be bought in Ecuador, we suggest purchasing these items in the U.S. where the selection is greater and prices are better.
 We found a computer expert in Ibarra who sells Compaq’s at a price comparable to the U.S. But you do have to shop around.
 The larger stores charge 25-30% more than the smaller local shops.

-Tools are available at Kywi, which is comparable to Ace Hardware The quality is good.
+Tools are available at Kywi, which is comparable to Ace Hardware.
+The quality is pretty good.